-- This will help focus users' attention exactly on the photos that demonstrate products you sell.
+- Give priority to the white background.
+This will help focus users' attention exactly on the photos that demonstrate products you sell.

-- This will create a magnetizing effect making your customers take a glance at the picture even if they didn't plan to.
+- Use photos of the big size only.
+This will create a magnetizing effect making your customers take a glance at the picture even if they didn't plan to.

-- The biggest disadvantage of online shopping is that customers can't touch a product and see its every detail.
+- Include zooming feature.
+The biggest disadvantage of online shopping is that customers can't touch a product and see its every detail.
 Zooming partially solves the problem encouraging users to make a decision about the purchase.

-- This will enhance the trust to your shop, minimize the number of stock returns, and increase the percentage of sales.
+- Compose the gallery of photos from different angles.
+This will enhance the trust to your shop, minimize the number of stock returns, and increase the percentage of sales.

 One of the best examples is Victoria's Secret website.
 They have cool and attractive photos that invite you to do click by click.
 You can spend hours watching their professional images that show products from different sides and in different colors.
 A great thing is that their site is very dynamic.
 Each time you enter it, you see new images, offers, and ideas.

 Free image sources